La Forêt des mal-aimés: Charts

 The album reached number one on the Canadian charts and was Lapointe's first charting album in France, peaking at number 112 on the SNEP official albums chart.

 2 X2

 The album La Forêt des Mal-Aimés was the subject of a remix album released in March 2007, a year after the release of the album.
-Entitled 2 X2 (read as "deux par deux" in French, meaning "2 by 2"), it was a 24-minute limited edition / short album by Les Disques Audiogramme that included remixes of tracks all from La forêt des mal-aimés plus one unpublished track titled "Le Maquis", written by Philippe B., the guitar player in Lapointe's backing band.
+Titled 2 X2 (read as "deux par deux" in French, meaning "2 by 2"), it was a 24-minute limited edition / short album by Les Disques Audiogramme that included remixes of tracks all from La forêt des mal-aimés plus one unpublished track titled "Le Maquis", written by Philippe B., the guitar player in Lapointe's backing band.

 Philippe Brault, not to be confused with Philippe B., was co-arranger of the album with Jean Massicotte.
 The two had won a Félix Award in 2006 for their arrangement and musical direction of the La Forêt des Mal-Aimés show.